sgichuki/TidyTuesday/2021-09-21/readme.md

   count(title)

 ````
-For this plot I decided to use a color blind friendly palette, however I also had to add three extra colors because the variables are more than the 8 present in the palette
+For this plot I decided to use a color blind friendly palette, however I also had to add three extra colors because the variables are more than the 8 present in the palette.
+I also read in the emmy awards logo to use in the plot.

 ````
 # Color blind friendly palette with grey: first 8 colors found online,